Address

 Our aim

-We aim to assess and treat patients using intensive therapeutic interventions.
-These will be developed together with the patient, family, and the multi-disciplinary team.
+We aim to assess and treat your loved-one using intensive therapeutic interventions.
+These will be developed together with the loved-one, family, and the multi-disciplinary team.

-We are here to look after the care needs of patients presenting with complex behaviours and to promote their wellbeing.
+We are here to look after the care needs of loved-ones presenting with complex behaviours and to promote their wellbeing.

 Our team